Connect, Learn, Explore: Boston's Commitment to Youth

-Music, dance, theater & art are critical for self expression.
-We will provide access to instruments, artists & other resources to help our young people learn & grow.
+Music, dance, theater, and art are critical for self expression.
+We will provide access to instruments, artists and other resources to help our young people learn and grow.

 In Year One, we will launch ARPA-funded arts programming in select BCYF centers and support the New England Conservatory’s partnership with ABCD Headstart and Ellis Early Learning.

 In partnership with the BPS the New England Conservatory is offering Everyone Can Make Music a summer music learning experience for students to learn performance, theory, composition, and much more.

 Parks and Recreations arts and crafts workshops hosted by a local artist in various parks throughout the City of Boston.

 2024 programing will be posted in the Summer!

 Play a Sport

 Sports can teach kids physical skills, teamwork, and persistence.
 BCYF, BPS, and our partners in youth sports will help make sure that every kid can choose and participate in quality sports programs.

 In Year One, we will conduct a comprehensive landscape audit of youth sports programs and facilities provided across our city.